ajabarentos/APIAutomationAssignment/README.md

 ### Rest Assured
 It is a Java-based library that is used to test REST Web Services.
 I chose this library for the actual automation testing of the API.
 I utilized the **RestAssured** and **Response** class and their methods for the setup of URI, parameter, resource, method, etc. and also for validation.
-Here are some sammples of the mothods written in the step definition class.
+Here are some smmples of the methods written in the step definition class.

 ```java
 public void setBaseURI(String url) {